mrdanbrooks/mrdanbrooks.github.io/drafts/2015-09-02-ros-service-timeouts.md

 The solution I came up with was to execute the service from a separate thread, allowing the call to take as long as it likes.
 If it takes too long, my code will simply continue on using a default value while the thread finishes running its course in the background.
+I've included the code below in case it might be helpful to someone else in the future.

 ```
 import time